acornprover/acornprover.org/docs/getting-started.md

 }
 ```

-When you save, Acorn checks your work.
+When you save, Acorn's AI checks your work, to ensure that everything you wrote can be proven.
+The AI runs locally, so you don't need internet access.
 You should see a little check mark appear.
 Click on the theorem, and the assistant should tell you, yep, this is trivial, and also give you a longer explanation for why exactly it's true.

 Success!